PHPCSStandards/PHPCSStandards.github.io/wiki/Reporting.md

 **Note:** You need to make sure the location of the `git` command is in your path.
 If the command is not in your path, the report will fail to generate.

 ## Printing a JSON Report
-PHP_CodeSniffer can output an JOSN report to allow you to parse the output easily and use the results in your own scripts.
+PHP_CodeSniffer can output an JSON report to allow you to parse the output easily and use the results in your own scripts.
 To print a JSON report, use the `--report=json` command line argument.
 The output will look like this:

     $ phpcs --report=json /path/to/code